 Billing and Tuition Fees

-At the University of Pennsylvania, billing always follows registration.
+Billing always follows registration.
 Electronic bills or e-bill are sent from the University’s Student Registration and Financial Services (SRFS) Office to a student’s official email address on file and can be accessed through Penn Pay.
 SRFS bases its charges on data provided by the Registrar.
 For this reason, a problem in billing may reflect a problem in registration rather than a financial miscalculation.
 Frequently, a bill is incorrect because a student’s registration was not properly completed.
-To avoid these problems, double-check all registration, including dropped and added courses.
+To avoid these problems, students are encouraged to double-check all registration, including dropped and added courses.
 Students can check in with their program as well to review their registration.

-The need for a timely resolution of billing problems cannot be overemphasized.
-The University has a policy of withholding diplomas at graduation when financial questions are unresolved.
+The University will withhold diplomas at graduation when financial questions are unresolved.
 It is the responsibility of the student to keep track of his or her outstanding balance and to resolve any problems that might arise.